stephenebert/Springboard/Capstone/step5/README.md

 # Step 5: Data Wrangling

-In this step we collected, cleaned, and merged three datasets for cross-modal retrieval:
+In this step we collected, cleaned, and merged three datasets for cross-modal retrieval.
+All code and narrative are implemented in the Jupyter notebook:

 - **Raw sources**:
   1. **Stable Diffusion Prompts**